hulyanohut/Stock-Challenge/README.md

 ### Purpose

--In this project and analyisis, I edited, the Stock Market with VBA solution code to loop through all the data one time in  to collect.
+-In this project and analyisis, I edited and created, the Stock Market with VBA solution code to loop through all the data one time in  to collect.
 And I determined code successfully made the VBA script run faster.The VBA file in this repository can be used to analyize yearly stock data

   ## Analysis and Challenges